Gordon Ramsay’s Daughter Matilda, 19, Lies Back In Tiny String Bikini

-Gordon Ramsay’s teenage daughter Matilda Ramsay stunned in a gorgeous new bikini photo posted to Instagram this week.
-The 19-year-old wowed in the shot shared to her account on December 14 as she lay back and soaked up the sunshine by the pool.
+Gordon Ramsay’s daughter Matilda stunned in a gorgeous new bikini photo posted to Instagram this week.
+The 19-year-old wowed in the shot shared to her account on December 14 as she lay back and soaked up some sunshine by the pool.

 The British TV presenter appeared to be on vacation and snapped a selfie that gave her more than 638,000 followers a good look at her curves and inspiring body confidence.
-She rested on a yellow towel over a yellow and white striped sun lounger.
+She rested on a yellow towel over a yellow-and-white striped sun lounger.

-Matilda, also known as Tilly, rocked a dark string two-piece that showed off her obvious hard work at the gym and sun kissed skin.
+Matilda, also known as Tilly, rocked a dark string two-piece that showed off her sun-kissed skin and obvious hard work at the gym.
 Her bikini was made up of two triangles of material over her chest with black ties.
-It appeared to be from Fendi and featured the high fashion house’s signature logo-print material in brown and black.
+The suit appeared to be from Fendi and featured the high fashion house’s signature logo-print material in brown and black.

-She paired it with what seemed to be matching bottoms, but gave fans just a peak as she only showed the strings tied into a large bow over her right hip.
+She paired the top with what looked like matching bottoms, but gave fans just a peek of them as her pose only revealed the strings tied into a large bow over her right hip.

-The Matilda and the Ramsay Bunch host revealed her obvious natural beauty as her blemish-free skin glowed.
+The Matilda and the Ramsay Bunch host showcased her obvious natural beauty, as her blemish-free skin glowed.
 She smiled at the camera with her lips together and placed her left hand on her face to shield her eyes from the sun.

-Matilda bent her toned legs slightly and showed off her tropical view of a swimming pool, palm trees, and what seemed to be a hotel.
+Matilda bent her toned legs slightly and captured a tropical view of a swimming pool, palm trees, and what seemed to be a hotel.

 The comments section was full of praise.